Pylons/pyramid_mako/docs/index.rst

 Overview
 ========

-:term:`pyramid_mako` is a set of bindings that make templates written for the :term:`Mako` templating system work under the :term:`Pyramid` web framework.
+:term:`pyramid_mako` is a set of bindings that makes templates written for the :term:`Mako` templating system work under the :term:`Pyramid` web framework.
 :term:`Mako` is a templating system written by Mike Bayer.